DenisMal00/smart-inventory-monitor/README.md

 ```

 4. Monitor the Results
 Open the **[Live Dashboard](http://inventory-monitor-denis.duckdns.org:8000/)** in your browser.
-As the script sends each frame, you will see:
+As the script sends each frame, you will see the dashboard that changes
-* **Real-time Counter**: The total item count updating dynamically based on the AI's predictions.
-* **Telemetry Charts**: Live graphs reflecting the latest data ingestion and processing results.